Today (American TV program): Weekends

-Saturday editions are anchored by Peter Alexander and Kristen Welker alongside co-hosts Joe Fryer (features anchor) and Somara Theodore (weather anchor) from Washington, D.C.

-Sunday editions are anchored by Willie Geist from New York City.
+Weekend editions of Today include Saturday Today co-anchored by Peter Alexander and Laura Jarrett alongside co-hosts Joe Fryer (features anchor) and Angie Lassman (weather anchor), and Sunday Today anchored solely by Willie Geist.

 Former staff

-Today anchors started out as "Communicators".
+Today anchors were termed as "Communicators" on the program's inception.
 Creator Pat Weaver envisioned a person whose responsibilities would go beyond the bounds of traditional sit-down news anchors.
 The Communicator would interview, report, moderate dialogue and generally tie the show together into a coherent whole.
 Garroway and his successors have all followed that model, with little variation.
 Now, the hosts are expected to do much the same, and on any given day will talk with correspondents, newsmakers and lifestyle experts; introduce and close each half-hour, conduct special segments (such as cooking or fashion) and go on-assignment to host the program from different locations.
 Although the "Communicator" nomenclature has since dropped out of favor, the job remains largely the same.

 Anchors

-Including Hoda Kotb and Savannah Guthrie, eight men and eight women have served as primary Today hosts since the program's inception:
+Including Savannah Guthrie and Craig Melvin, nine men and eight women have served as primary Today hosts since the program's inception: